azonenberg/serdes-website/serdes/_posts/2025-07-04-Switch-project-pt3.md

 * `[11:4]`: byte read from MCU memory
 * `[3:0]`: reserved, ignore

+#### 0x8 - 0xc: Unknown, not observed

 #### 0xd: Squelch workaround

 Not sure what this does, it seems only implemented or necessary in Tesla / Viper parts but noted here to explain the hole in the opcode space

+#### 0xe: Unknown, not observed

 #### 0xf: Unimplemented / nop

 This is used in some pieces of the code such as `vtss_atom_patch_suspend` to temporarily disable the 8051 EEE microcode patch during TDR testing because apparently issuing an unimplemented command makes the patch suspend.
-Why not use command 0x4: Who knows.
+Why not use command 0x4?
+Who knows.

 Per comment in the code "Note that this is necessary only because the patch for EEE consumes the micro continually to service all 12 PHYs in a timely manner and workaround one of the weaknesses in gigabit EEE in Luton26/Atom12."